Search

 Each of Australia’s state governments also issue their own grants.
 State grants support state-level priorities and offer metropolitan and regional organisations the chance to invest in projects that require building of new infrastructure, development of new products, creation of jobs, delivery of events, and more.

-Grants are also awarded by local councils and governing bodies for social and community enrichment, or to support or sponsor local organisations in need of funding.
+Grants are also awarded by local shire councils to community governing bodies for social and community enrichment, or to support or sponsor local organisations in need of funding.

 Every grant requires an application.
-This is commonly known as a grant proposal or grant submission.
-Like any proposal in business, a grant proposal is written for a specific audience and is intended to achieve a specific outcome.
+This is also known as a grant proposal or grant submission.
+Like any business case, a grant application is written for a specific audience and is intended to achieve a specific outcome.

-Grant proposals must convince the grant assessors (who review submissions on behalf of the grantor—the funding body) that the grantee (the applicant seeking funding) has a strong case for investment.
+Grant applications must convince the grant assessors (who review applications on behalf of the grantor—the funding body) that the grantee (the applicant seeking funding) has a strong case for investment.

 What makes a good grant application?

-Grant assessors will check many applications during the review process, so to win, your grant submission needs to stand out from the crowd.
+Grant assessors will check many applications during the review process, so to win, your grant application needs to stand out from the crowd.

-A strong grant submission will clearly document your plans and a timeline for delivery of your project, a budget, and outline the resources that you need to bring the project to life.
-Most grants require supporting documentation to be provided, including financial and staff records.
+A strong grant application will clearly document your plans and a timeline for delivery of your project, a budget, and outline the resources that you need to bring the project to life.
+Nearly all grant applications require supporting documentation to be provided, including financial and staff records.

 What to do before applying for a grant